Require multi-factor authentication for Intune device enrollments

 - In the Assignments section, choose Cloud apps.

 - On the Include tab of Cloud apps, choose Select apps, then choose Select > Microsoft Intune Enrollment, and then choose Done.
+By choosing Microsoft Intune Enrollment, conditional access MFA is applied only to the enrollment of the device (one-time MFA prompt).

 - In the Assignments section, for Conditions you do not need to configure any settings for MFA.